Leschnitzky/Joblin/README.md

 ## Connect.
 Hire.
 Get Hired.
 Joblin is an useful and easy app.
 The app helps recruiters and candidates for jobs to connect.
-It provides them the interface to comfortably look for an approproates match.
+It provides them the interface to comfortably look for an approproate match.

 Are you a recruiters?
 Use the Swipe Right feature to be interested in an employee, and Swipe Left to pass.